engineering-collaboration/book/docs/book/collaborating-within-a-company/team-interactions.md

 TODO: (Daniel) Communicating via Team interactions
 The default cannot be to directly call members from other teams to request help and support Find good channel, e.g. support line, or create a ticket and meeting, otherwise ask other team to book time

+By framing interaction modes with *promise theory* and consistent communication styles for each team and interaction mode, we encourage an increase of confidence and trust between teams.

 If we can track our team interactions, we can make decisions regarding team responsibilities.
 If we find exclusive strong dependencies and a reduced cognitive load of maintaining a platform or library, it might be advantageous to empower the team to do so.